earvinpiamonte/Code-User/README.md

 ## Prerequesite:

-I use [Fira Code](https://github.com/tonsky/FiraCode) as the font family for my VS Code.
-This must be installed on your computer/ system.
-Follow their [repo](https://github.com/tonsky/FiraCode) on how to install the font.
+I use Dank Mono as the font family for my VS Code.
+This must be installed on your computer.

 Make sure to install the extensions first before using your VS Code with my settings.